swift-server/sswg/proposals/0022-discordbm.md

 await bot.connect()
 ```

 What happens is, the `GatewayManager` will start making a connection to the Discord Gateway using Websockets.
 For Websockets, DiscordBM uses a customized version of Vapor's `websocket-kit` which supports zlib decompression.
-After the websocket connection is established, Discord will send a 'hello' message to DiscordBM, and then DiscordBM sends an "identify" payload to Discord which contains stuff like the `token`, `appId`, `presence` and the `intents`.
+After the websocket connection is established, Discord will send a 'hello' message to DiscordBM, and then DiscordBM sends an 'identify' payload to Discord which contains stuff like the `token`, `appId`, `presence` and the `intents`.

 In case Discord doesn't accept the identification, it will close the websocket connection with a proper close code.
 DiscordBM will catch that close code, and translate it to one of Discord's websocket close codes.
 If the code is a code that allows reconnection, DiscordBM will attempt that.
 Otherwise it will send a log message with `critical` level to users with a user-friendly description of the code, and instructions on how to try to solve the problem:
 ```
 Will not reconnect because Discord does not allow it.
 Something is wrong.
 Your close code is '<CODE>', check Discord docs at https://discord.com/developers/docs/topics/opcodes-and-status-codes#gateway-gateway-close-event-codes and see what it means.
 Report at https://github.com/MahdiBM/DiscordBM/issues if you think this is a library issue
 ```

 In the other case where Discord accepts the identification, it will send a 'ready' payload to the `GatewayManager`.
 After this the normal communication starts and Discord will send all the events related to the `intents` you passed to it.
-There are 70+ types of events.
-For more context, the events include a created/updated/deleted/bulk-deleted message, a create/updated/deleted channel, and many more.
+For more context, there are 70+ types of events and they include a created/updated/deleted/bulk-deleted message, a create/updated/deleted channel, and many more.
 DiscordBM allows user access to these events using an `AsyncStream<Gateway.Event>` which users can acquire and use like so:

 ```swift
 ...